microsoft/commercial-marketplace-solutions/README.md

 API calling location | Getting the token | Getting the resourceUri or resourceId
 ---------------------|-------------------|--------------------------------------
 Option 1: Call metering API directly | 1.
 Use a managed identity <br> 2.
 Use AAD app registration and pass the client secret | Use Azure management API to get resourceUri or resourceId
-Option 2: Call metering API from a central service | Use AAD app registration | Use Azure management API to get resourceUri or resourceId
+Option 2: Call metering API from a central service | Use an explicit AAD app registration | Use Azure management API to get resourceUri or resourceId

 <br>